 Moving a family is stressful and if the relocation comes with another emotional event like a death in the family, divorce or job loss, the transition hardly feels like a party.
 But while it probably won’t be immediately obvious, with careful planning and generous discussion, your child can benefit from a move.

-No matter the size of one’s home, it often seems there is never quite enough space.
-But the way you organize and arrange your home, as well as the furniture styles you choose, will make the difference between living comfortably versus feeling crammed.
-Use the following ideas to make the most of every nook and cranny.
+Regardless of the size of your home, space is often a scarce commodity.
+But the way you organize and arrange and the styles of furniture you choose can mean the difference between living comfortably or living packed in like sardines.
+Try these ideas to make the most of every nook and cranny in your home.

-Calgary’s Child Magazine © 2018 Calgary’s Child
+Calgary’s Child Magazine © 2020 Calgary’s Child